rpaiMC/CommissionHUD/README.md

 ## Features

 - Shows active commissions from Dwarven Mines, Crystal Hollows, and Glacite Tunnels
+- Powder display for mithril, gemstone, and glacite (only shows if non zero)
 - Progress bars with customizable colors
 - Adjustable position (drag to move), scale, and text color
 - Two display modes: show everywhere or only in mining areas (Commissions persist when leaving mining areas if enabled)